AndrewHazelden/Mental_Ray_Syntax_Highlighter/readme.md

 ## Flexera FlexNet Publisher Syntax Highlighter ##

 A Flexera FlexNet Publisher lmadmin and IrayLM .lic license syntax highlighter module is also included.
-This makes it easier to view a generated license file and edit properties like the host name or other parameters when you are setting up a new floating license server.
+This makes it easier to view a generated license file and edit properties like the server's hostname or other parameters when you are setting up a new floating license server.

 ![Sample FlexNet .lic file](flexnet-publisher-license-highlighter.png)

 ## mental ray IDE Tools ##

 In addition to the syntax highligher modules, a suite of mental ray IDE (Integrated Development Environment) tools are provided.
 These scripts work with BBEdit and TextWrangler.
-This collection of rendering TD centric scripts will boost your productivity when working with mental ray standalone, or mental ray for Maya.
+Thie rendering TD centric scripts will boost your productivity when working with mental ray standalone, or mental ray for Maya.

 ![mental ray Scripts Menu](http://www.andrewhazelden.com/projects/mental-ray-syntax-highlighter/images/mentalray-textwrangler-menus.gif)